My maternal ancestors

 HMS Defence (shown right) which was moored at Spithead, between Portsmouth and the Isle of Wight.
 Almost immediately, Defence set sail for Cawsand Bay, off Plymouth.

 HMS Defence was a 74-gun, third-rate ship of the line, launched on 31 March 1763 at Plymouth Dockyard.
 She was one of the most famous ships of the period, fighting at the battles of Cape St Vincent and the Nile in 1798.
-She had a crew of around 700 people.
+Her crew numbered around 700 people.
 Defence was also one of the most heavily engaged ships during the battle of the Glorious First of June (1794), and is shown dismasted in the middle of the painting shown below.
 She is engaging two French ships.
 The image portrays the ferocity of the action, with the deck and sides of Defence littered with broken spars and trailing rigging, the sails of the French ships holed and wreckage in the sea.
 The artist is N. Pocock, who was an eye-witness of the sea-fight.

-When it was learned that young James was posted to Defence, one can imagine old sea dogs at Portsmouth Point recounting, in graphic detail, stories about the ship and James, soaking it all in with increasing excitement - he was to serve on this famous vessel!
+When it was learned that young James was posted to Defence, one can imagine old sea dogs at Portsmouth Point recounting in graphic detail stories about the ship and James, soaking it all in with increasing excitement - he was to serve on this famous vessel!
 When James signed on, he was noted as ‘Jas Purford’.
 This is possibly an indication of how he pronounced his surname.
 It was recorded as it sounded to the clerk.

 James was a ship’s Boy.
 These lads were generally put to all the dirty and trivial work of the ship such as cleaning out the pigsties, the hen- coops and the ‘head’ or toilets.
 They were often bullied by sailors who loved ‘to find the opportunity to act the superior over someone’.
 When ships weighed anchor, they assisted by ‘holding on and carrying forward nippers’ which led to them being called, ‘nippers’.
 Some were made servants of midshipmen, boatswains or warrant and wardroom officers.
 A Boy was allowed half the ship’s allowance of rum (half a gill) and wine (a quarter of a pint) and pay for the half he didn’t draw.
 On this, it was possible to get drunk and be flogged with the boatswain’s cane.
 Boys were generally berthed apart from the other sailors, for good reason, and slung their hammocks in the sheet- anchor cable tiers or on one of the upper gun decks.

 In action, Boys were stationed at a gun with orders to supply it with cartridges from the magazine.
 The cartridges were carried using a lidded, wooden cartridge case into which the cylindrical flannel bag fitted.
 Being short, boys were protected behind the ship's gunwale, out of sight of enemy sharp- shooters.
 If they tried to run away from the magazine into the shelter of the orlop deck, the midshipman stationed at the hatchway might shoot them or beat them back with a pistol butt.
-My uncle, Patrick Mills, had told me that his ancestor was a ‘powder monkey’, maybe dressed like the wounded boy depicted here on board HMS Victory at Trafalgar with Nelson’.
+My uncle, Patrick Mills, had told me that his ancestor was a ‘powder monkey’, maybe dressed like the wounded boy depicted here (right) on board HMS Victory at Trafalgar with Nelson’.

 It is a constant source of wonderment to me that that more than two centuries on, I know where James was and his circumstances every day of his twelve-year-old life.
 The National Archives holds the log books and other records for the ships on which James served which I have copied.
 It is this source that reveals that James was at Cawsand Bay, off Plymouth that summer.
 They also tell us that he had an early introduction to the rigours of naval life.
 On 19 July, a sailor died.
 Then, on 3 August three seaman were each given twelve lashes as they disobeyed orders and neglected their duty.
 In 1805, Napoleon embarked on his Grand Plan to invade England.
 For this to happen, he needed the umbrella of a large, combined Franco-Spanish fleet.
 It took months to assemble the ships, by which time matters in the Southern Europe had taken a turn for the worse.
 Napoleon therefore ordered his Admiral Villeneuve to sail with his fleet for Naples to land army reinforcements.
 The log books include the bare bones of what occurred during a ship’s day.
 The Captain’s remarks are succinct - typically between three and five lines of writing.
 He noted that on 7 August 1805, Defence began sailing down the French and Spanish coast to Cadiz, which is sixty miles north-west of Gibraltar - arriving there on 27 August.
 She had joined the blockade of the port which was the temporary home of the huge French and Spanish fleet which had recently been chased to the West Indies and back, evading any significant action.
 By 4 October, the main English squadron of twenty-seven ships was about fifteen miles from shore.
 A handful of ships patrolled Cadiz, watching the activities of the enemy.
 Defence, Colossus and Mars were positioned between the two groups, acting as mobile signal-relaying stations, An officer on Defence wrote, ‘The absence of mood, and the cloudy state of the weather, rendered it exceedingly dark, so that we came very near the combined enemy fleet without their being able to discern us.
 While we concealed every light, they continued to exhibit such profusion of theirs, and to make night signals in such abundance that we seemed at times in the jaws of a might host ready to swallow us up.
 We, however, felt no alarm, being confident that that we could fight our way or fly, as occasion required.
 The former was certainly congenial to all our feelings; yet in the face of the enemy’s whole fleet, we did not regret that out ship was a fast sailor.
 At dawn on 19 October, this signal was made from Sirius to Euryalus to Phoebe to Mars to Victory, ‘Enemy coming out of port’.
 At 09.30 Victory signalled to the Fleet, ‘General chase, south-east’.
 This was it!
 James was about to be plunged into one of the greatest sea-battles ever fought.
 The English fleet consisted of thirty-three ships, crewed by 18,000 men.
 James was one of the youngest cogs in this huge war machine.
 Imagine his feelings when he saw the forest of masts of the forty-one enemy ships that dominated the horizon!
 The crews cheered and ‘rushed up the hatchways to get a glimpse of the hostile fleet.
 The delight manifested exceeded anything I ever witnessed’

 Nelson’s strategy was simple - cut through the enemy’s line of ships, thereby reducing their effectiveness.
 Defence was stationed at the end of Collingwood’s line.
 This meant its crew spent many hours waiting and thinking of the furore to come, while watching the great battle unfold.
 At one stage, the ship was given a ‘hurry-up’ call, ‘Make all sail possible with safety to the masts’.
 On 20 October, the Defence’s log book records, ‘Squally with heavy rain….close reefed topsails…5.50 tacked ship, saw 24 sail of the enemy’s fleet (soon increased to 39)’ Then a signal was received from Victory: ‘Flags 253, 269, 863, 261, 471, 958, 220, 374, 4, 21,19, 24.’
-This general rallying call does not need to be spelled out.
+This well-known general rallying call does not need to be spelled out.
 The signal was ‘received throughout the fleet with a shout of answering acclamation, made sublime by the spirit which it breathed and the feeling which it expressed’.
 When it was communicated through the decks, ‘it was received with enthusiastic cheers and each bosom glowed with ardour at this appeal to individual valour’.
 However, this was not the case on board Defence:

 The painting above depicts Defence.
 She has lost her masts and is engaging with San Idenfonso.

 Then, the Achilles exploded.
 An officer on board Defence reported, ‘It was a sight the most awful and grand that can be conceived.
 In a moment, the hull burst into a cloud of smoke and fire.
 A column of vivid flame shot up to an enormous height in the atmosphere and terminated by exploding into an immense globe, representing, for a few seconds, a prodigious tree in flames, speckled with many dark spots, which were pieces of timber and bodies of men occasioned while they were suspended in the clouds’.
 Amazingly, despite all the carnage (some ships having hundreds of men slaughtered) Defence lost seven men killed, while twenty-nine were wounded.
 During the din of battle, James would have run to and fro over the bloody and splinter-scattered deck carrying the cartridge cases from the magazine to his allotted cannon and braving enemy fire and the snipers in the opposing ship’s rigging.
-At 5.20 Defence reported ‘several ships dismasted; several prizes in progression’.
+At 5.20, Defence reported ‘several ships dismasted; several prizes in progression’.
 But while the battle against the enemy was over, another more powerful foe began to make its presence felt.
 The Captain signed off, ‘Strong gales and squally’.

 The following day, the log reported, ‘Strong gales and squally with heavy rain’.
 The surviving ships were signalled to ‘Anchor’.
 Many captains responded that they couldn’t comply as they had lost their anchors or their cables had been severed.
 Defence was one of the few that was able to ride out the gale at anchor with her prize, San Idefonso.
 Close reefed’, Defence had her prize in tow and her Captain interred the bodies of four named men.
 The print below shows the scene with Defence still dismasted and hard to control with the wrecks of other ships in the background.